MakerBogans/EurekaProbe/README.md

 - Solder microswitch to one of the PCBs
 - Solder JST header to the other PCB
 - Solder STMSO nuts to both PCBs
-- Screw countersunk magents to PCBs via STMSO nuts with Torx screws.
+- Screw countersunk magents to PCBs via SMTSO nuts with Torx screws.
 Ensure you have mixed polarity across the pairs
 - Attach toolhead PCB to carriage via M3x5 low profile bolts into heat inserts
 - Attach probe PCB to probe housing via M3x5 low profile bolts into heat inserts